orion-belt-dev/orion-belt/docs/SRS-UI.md

   policy disallows render disabled, admin-mandated events render locked on, and a save that had to be adjusted says so (Security → Notifications).
 Admins edit the policy itself on the Plugins page.
+- Admin-editable **notification templates**: the title and body of each event's copy, with the variables that event supplies and a reset to the built-in wording (Plugins page).
+Edits apply to the next notification delivered.
 - Production assets embedded via `go:embed` (`make build-ui` → `web/static`)

 ### Non-goals (deferred)